Skip to Content

 This method may be more costly, but if it means you can avoid damage, your lawnmower will be avoiding it is more than worth it.

-Note: Make sure that there is more gas than water in your tank.
-Else the fuel additive will not work.
+Note: Make sure there is more gas than water in your tank.
+Otherwise, the fuel additive will not work.
 Check the fuel additive manual for more information.

 Related Questions:

-Although your lawnmower has never been left out in the rain or may not have been in contact with water, water still enters the gas tank by condensation.
+Although your lawnmower has never been left out in the rain or may not have been in contact with water, water still condenses the gas tank.

-This phenomenon occurs in the winters, usually when you leave your lawnmower in a damp and humid place.
+This phenomenon occurs in the winter, usually when you leave your lawnmower in a damp and humid place.

 For this issue, you should tightly close the opening of your tank so that no water can seep in.
 Also, try not to store your lawnmower in such places and try to buy a plastic cover for your lawnmower.